MinaFoundation/mina-fungible-token/mftb.md

 > Note: the resulting state change descriptions are imprecise, as it is still unclear what
 > representations should live off-chain.
 For instance, the contract depends on representations of
 > potentially large mappings.
-Therefore, many of the actions will be accompanied by merkle paths and
+Therefore, many of the actions will be accompanied by merkle witnesses
-> proofs.
+> and proofs.

 > Note: errors are not yet represented.